holderlb/wumpus-world-simulator/README.md

 ## Python Agent

-You can also implement your agent in Python.
+You can also implement your agent in Python 2 or 3.
 First, you will need to compile a different version of the simulator that supports calling external Python agent functions.
 Instead of 'make' or 'make wumpsim', you should instead compile the simulator using 'make pywumpsim'.
-But before that, edit the Makefile to make sure the PYTHON\_INC variable is set to the path where your system keeps the python header files (specifically, Python.h), and the PYTHON\_LIB variable is set to the path where your system keeps the python library files.
-The values in this distribution are for a MacOS platform.
-This version assumes you are using Python 2.7.
 On some platforms you need to set the PYTHONPATH environment variable to your working directory, where pywumpsim and PyAgent.py reside.

 Next, you will make all your changes to the PyAgent.py file.
 You will see five functions in the file: PyAgent\_Constructor, PyAgent\_Destructor,